 Both of these hotels are at the doorstep of the town of Habarana so I was able to pop out to have a meal at a local restaurant and stock up on snacks at the supermarket.
 The locals are lovely and will often say “Hi!“

 What to do: The train to Kandy takes just 3 hours but is so different from Colombo.
-Kandy is a great city to base yourself in if you want to explore the best cultural experiences Sri Lanka has to offer.
+Kandy is a great city to base yourself in if you want to explore many of Sri Lanka’s points of interests, including the best cultural experiences Sri Lanka has to offer.
 From my base here, I hiked in the Knuckles Ranges and took a day trip to the tea plantations in Nuwara Eliya.

 While in Kandy you must visit the Temple of the Sacred Tooth Relic, a UNESCO World Heritage Site.
 Located in the heart of the city and housed in the former royal palace complex, it was believed that whoever held the tooth – a tooth of Buddha – ruled the country.